Dianne O. Snyder, DHA, RN

 Ms. Corsello did her doctoral work at the University of Massachusetts in Higher Education Policy Research and Administration, received her master's degree in counseling, with a student personnel emphasis, from Creighton University in Omaha, Nebraska and her bachelor of science degree in community recreation with a sports emphasis from the University of Northern Iowa in Cedar Falls, Iowa.

-Ms. Corsello enjoys spending time with her partner Joy and their two West Highland White Terriers, Maggie & Lexi.
+Ms. Corsello enjoys spending time with her wife Joy and their three West Highland White Terriers: Lexi, Aspen & Piper.
 Both Chris and Joy are avid golfers and enjoy all sports and outdoor activities, especially fly fishing, biking, hiking and camping.

 Kim Bradshaw, MEd